etianen/django-reversion/docs/django-versions.rst

 All django-reversion releases are available from the `project downloads area <http://github.com/etianen/django-reversion/downloads>`_.
 You can also use Git to checkout tags from the `public git repository <http://github.com/etianen/django-reversion>`_.

 There are a number of alternative methods you can use when installing django-reversion.
-Please check the :ref:`installation methods <installation-methods>` page for more information.
+Please check the :ref:`installation methods <installation>` page for more information.